Why Spectacle Matters

 The most charitable interpretation of Tyson’s tweet is that he wants people to look past their instinctive reactions to the mass shootings and pay more attention to more mundane issues that cost us more lives.
 Insensitivity aside, why is this stance so asinine?

 Events that terrify us raise more questions about the future.
 How many people like the killers are really around?
 How much influence are conspiracy theories really gaining the States?
 Could this be a sign of something larger?
-An individual homicide, even one that is racially charged, is probably caused by a more benign situation.
-It has less systematic risk.
+Individual homicides, even if they’re racially charged, are less likely to raise the same questions because the bar for the event to occur is so much lower.
+Even in large numbers, they pose less systematic risk .
 Car accidents and medical errors?
 Even less.

 Overreactions to grotesque scenarios are still a real problem.
 It’s well known that people are more moved by individual narratives than data; this is why non-profits like UNICEF promote their services through individual stories rather than by giving prospective donors the figures on, say, child mortality rates.
 We should be careful about our knee-jerk responses to the stories we hear.
 Reducing every event to its body count, however, is throwing the baby out with the bathwater.